About

 Repped by Julian Friedmann at Blake Friedmann

 Angela contributed to the BBC Global Concerns programme before moving into documentaries and film with Stanley Kubrick assistant Norrie Maclaren at Tartan Television and Plantagenet Films.
 For Maclaren, Angela created over 30 documentaries, including gardening, environmental and scientific pieces.
-She scripted the feature length film "The Pocket Venus" and dramas "Barbaraville", "Golf Wars" and "Magnetic North".
-She wrote with Director Lewis Gilbert's son, John Gilbert on the feature-length movie "Tube", and in association with actor Stewart Bevan on "Sam and Bozzy".
-She wrote "The Last Mutineer" for the Exec.
-Producer of the original "Top Gun", Bernie Williams, and created "The Tales of Old Drury" on the Theatre Royal, Drury Lane and "The Cock Lane Ghost" as theatre pieces.
+She scripted the feature length films and wrote with Director Lewis Gilbert's son, John Gilbert, and in association with actor Stewart Bevan.
+She wrote for the Exec.
+Producer of the original "Top Gun", Bernie Williams.

 Angela is the author of four novels, one of which, Some Strange Scent of Death, a fictionalised account of the disappearance of the Flannan lighthouse keepers in 1901, was featured on the Discovery Channels "Unexplained" series.
 Her most recent novel, "The Nine Lives of Antoine Montvoisin" was shortlisted in 2022 for the Mslexia Fiction Prize, judged by Hilary Mantel.

-Angela's degree was in Fine Art, and she worked in the printing industry as a graphic artist for several years until she retrained as a semiconductor engineer.
+Angela's degree was in Fine Art, and she worked in printing as a graphic artist on magazines and journals for several years eventually retraining as a semiconductor engineer in the microelectronics industry.
 She has also been a counsellor for victims of crime, specialising in gun crime, rape and sexual assault, domestic violence and bereavement by homicide.

 Recent Collaborators